maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/03-Data on the web.md

 questions:
 - "How do I read data types like JSON & XML?"
 objectives:
-- "Understand commmon types of structured data"
+- "Understand common types of structured data"
-- "Understand concepts realted to APIs"
+- "Understand concepts related to APIs"
 keypoints:
 - "How to read structured data types: JSON & XML"
 - "What are parameters?"